The State of Commercial Real Estate in Manhattan (In Photos)

 Over the past few weeks I’ve noticed an increase in commercial real estate vacancies around Manhattan, especially ground level retail.
 Tonight on my walk, I took some photos around Flatiron, NoMad, and Union Square.
 A few of these places were vacant before the pandemic began, such as the Belgian beer spot, but many are recent casualties.

-The trend isn’t just anecdotal.
 According to data from CBRE, Manhattan’s retail vacancy rate reached 12.1% in Q1 2020, up from 8.3% at the same time last year1.
-This continues a pattern that had already been developing due to e-commerce competition, but has accelerated dramatically in recent months.
+That was already heading the wrong way before this year.
+The shutdown just shoved it forward.

 I have a short position on REM with the expectation that real estate (especially commercial real estate) is in for a big price correction.
 Carl Icahn has also talked about this, noting that the commercial mortgage market is on the brink of collapse.

-The crisis facing retail isn’t just about the pandemic—it’s an acceleration of a structural change that was already underway.
-Traditional retail has been struggling with the rise of e-commerce for years.
-U.S. e-commerce grew by 14.9% in 2019 alone2, and many brick-and-mortar retailers were already operating on thin margins.
+The pandemic sped up a decline that was already underway.
+Traditional retail has been getting squeezed by e-commerce for years.
+U.S. e-commerce grew by 14.9% in 2019 alone2, and a lot of brick-and-mortar retailers were already barely making it.